 Garlic– Make sure you remove the peel before mincing the garlic for this easy homemade salsa.
 I have heard of people mincing the garlic with the peel on but I prefer to remove it so I don’t end up with peel in my salsa.
 Wearing gloves for this part would also be recommended or you will smell like garlic for days!!!
 I also learned this the hard way!

 Canning Salt– There is a difference between canning salt and table salt.
 Canning salt is the purest form of salt, there are no minerals removed and no additives.
 Because canning salt is pure, there is less sediment that will be left at the bottom of your canning jars after processing.

 Sugar– Sugar is needed to offset the taste that the vinegar can add to the salsa.

 Vinegar– DO NOT SKIP adding vinegar.
 The reason vinegar is needed to balance the acidity in the salsa to make it safe for water bath canning.
 It is not safe to can salsa without vinegar.

-Tomato Sauce and Tomato Paste– Any brand will work just make sure that you check expiration dates.
+Tomato Sauce and Tomato Paste– Any brand will work for this salsa, just make sure that you check expiration dates.
 I like to buy the cans that have the furthest date out.

-Cilantro– make sure the your cilantro is very fresh, and chop into small pieces.
+Cilantro– make sure your cilantro is very fresh, and chop into small pieces.